 MANDATORY RACE DAY CHECK-IN (details below).
 The National Park Service has asked that we pass along their Principles for participation.
 Please review them online here.

-The dramatic beauty and enticing challenge of the Titus Canyon have once again made for a sold-out event.
+Be sure to tell your friends to hurry up and register!
+The dramatic beauty and enticing challenge of the Titus Canyon will once again make for a sold-out event.

 Due to strict limitations by the National Park Service, we will not be